-- h.
+- g.
 Go back to the MR WUI A Alerts page and enter your new Telegram bot token. - i.
 Leave Use Proxy set to No. - ii.
-Disable Admin permissions to prevent user(s) of this bot from changing the configuration of the Monitoreal Security Assistant. - iii.
-Click Save. - i.
-Activate the newly added bot by flipping the toggle switch left of the bot's name. - j.
-Using the link provided by BotFather (e.g., t.me/example_bot), open a chat with your new bot in Telegram, and click START. - k.
+Click Save. - h.
+Using the link provided by BotFather (e.g., t.me/example_bot), open a chat with your new bot in Telegram, and click START. - i.
 Your MR will ask you to enter the credentials for your MR WUI account.
-Once you log in, will start receiving any alerts from your MR. You will receive alerts on every device on which you are logged in to the same Telegram account. - I. Your MR system can be managed via Telegram using Telegram Commands if the bot has admin permissions enabled. - m.
-Multiple Telegram bots can be added to MR, and multiple Telegram users can use each bot.
-See Multiple Telegram Users.
+Once you log in, will start receiving any alerts from your MR. You will receive alerts on every device on which you are logged in to the same Telegram account. - j.
+Your MR system can be managed via Telegram using Telegram Commands. - k.
+You may also allow additional Telegram users to receive alerts and manage your MR. See Multiple Telegram Users.